 The Wizard of Oz (1939)

 Satanic Sommelier: Amaretto and Coke, or Make a Grasshopper.
 Not a horror movie you say?
-Generations of children have been traumatized by this film which depicts a battle between witches (good and bad, and with tremendous occult powers) to sway a young virgin’s own Hero’s Journey and near death experience over a pair of magical slippers!
+Generations of children have been traumatized by this film which depicts a battle between two powerful witches over a pair of magic slippers!
+And… flying monkeys!!!

-World War II brought whimsical escape and some slow burning suspense to the cinema.
+World War II brought whimsical escape and some slow burning suspense to the cinema, but strict codes limited what could be depicted on screen.

 I married a Witch (1942)